VerScript/VerScript.github.io/README.md

 # VerScript.github.io
-The documentation for the VerScript language
+The official page for the VerScript language